 Whether you enjoy being able to live wherever you like, you prefer the financial flexibility or it’s just the most practical option for your lifestyle and budget, renting is a popular alternative to owning a home.
 Between 2017-18, 32% of Australians rented their home — up from 30% in 2015-161.

 What is contents insurance for renters?

+Generally, this kind of insurance will cover items left at home up to an amount specified on your policy.
 So you can choose the amount of cover that’s best for you and your living situation, GIO offers three levels of cover for renters: Classic, Classic Extras and Platinum.
 Classic is our basic level of cover, Classic Extras is our mid-range cover that includes everything in Classic plus a few extra covers and higher limits, while Platinum is our high-end cover.